ome/ngff/rfc/x/index.md

 ## Overview

 This RFC defines the high-level decision making process for changes within the NGFF community.
-These changes are defined in “Request for Comments” (RFCs) and therefore this RFC is self-referential: it is following the process that it itself defines.
+These changes are defined in "Request for Comments" (RFCs) and therefore this RFC is self-referential: it is following the process that it itself defines.
 The overall goal of the process is to make clear how decision making works with a focus on both speed of development and clarity.
 It should be clear after reading the RFC which stakeholder (author, reviewer, editor, etc.) is responsible for moving decisions along and how much time the community can expect that decision to take.
-Not all decisions in the NGFF community need follow the RFC process.
+Not all decisions in the NGFF community need to follow the RFC process.
 Clarifications, corrections, and numerous other changes will proceed following the current GitHub workflow.
-However, when decisions reach a certain scale, RFCs will provide a mechanism for managing the decision making process.
-This includes significant
+However, when decisions reach a certain scale, including significant specification changes but also changes to the community process itself, RFCs will provide a mechanism for managing the process.
-    specification changes but also changes to the community process itself.

 ## Background

 Growing interest in the NGFF format has also led to increased participation in the specification process.
 As such, reaching a consensus for all decisions has become more difficult.
 The current approach defined post facto in RFC-0 follows a full consensus model.
 Through community meetings and pull requests, it was expected that all parties agree before a specification change was considered.
 This made it especially difficult both for **Authors** as well as